nojan2001/nojan2001.github.io/_posts/2024-05-06-Final-Project.markdown

             <h2>The monthly difference between the Sides of Chicago</h2>
             <figure>
                 <iframe src="\final_project\Choropleth.html" width="200%" height="450px"></iframe>
-                <figcaption>Figure 4: Monthly development of Domestic abuse crimes, by Sides in Chicago.
+                <figcaption>Figure 4: Monthly development of Domestic violence crimes, by Sides in Chicago.
 Hover over areas for detail.
 Each month in 2020 is compared percent difference wise to the same month in 2019, per the relevant Side. </figcaption>
             </figure>
                <p>
                 Figure 4 shows the monthly data from January to December in 2020, divided between the Sides of Chicago (8), with a look at comparing it to the same timeperiod in 2019.
                 <br>
-                Generally, there does not seem to be a large deviation from January to March, although there are some small jumps in the Domestic abuse counts.
+                Generally, there does not seem to be a large deviation from January to March, although there are some small jumps in the Domestic violence counts.
                 All of the Sides end up having a slight decline in March of 2020 comparatively; The only exception here is the Central side, which ends with a slight increase.
                 <br><br>
                 From April to June however, 3 trends seem to be observed in the data.